 1. Start with Shampoo

 The journey to voluminous hair starts in the shower.
 A volumizing shampoo can work wonders to add volume to thin hair.
-Try our Full Shampoo, a gentle yet thoroughly cleansing shampoo that helps to transform fine, flat hair to look, feel and behave like naturally full, thick hair.
+Try our Full Shampoo, a gentle yet thoroughly cleansing shampoo that helps to transform fine, flat hair to look, feel, and be fuller.
 This sulfate-free shampoo targets the culprits of flatness: residue, buildup, dirt, and oil.
-By removing and repelling these volume attackers, the shampoo ensures your hair is prepped and ready for maximum fullness.
+By removing and repelling these factors, the shampoo ensures your hair is prepped and ready for maximum fullness.
 It’s the essential first step to add volume to fine hair.

-Don’t skip conditioner.
+Don’t skip the conditioner.
 Fine hair is susceptible to hair breakage, so it needs all the moisture it can get.
 Just use a lightweight option that nourishes strands without weighing them down.
 Better yet, use a conditioner formulated specifically for fine hair, such as our Full Conditioner.
 Always give your hair a good rinse so as not to leave any product behind.
-Even if you do nothing else, you’ll begin to notice your once fine, flat hair begin to look, feel and behave like full, thick hair.
+Even if you do nothing else, you’ll begin to notice your once fine, flat hair looking and feeling thicker.